-After I wrote this post, Brad and I got questions about how we paid off $18,000 of debt so fast.
-Honestly, it's been about seven years since we've done that.
-It took me some time to really think it through.
+Brad and I get a lot of questions about how we paid off $18,000 of debt so fast.
 A stressful season combined with limited income left our finances in a wreck.
 Thankfully, we were both on the same page in terms of paying off our debt.
 We were determined to pay all our debts off as fast as we could.

 2. GET A PLAN